MVP DevelopmentMVP Development

 Scalability Potential

-The idea, however, is to make an MVP as lean as possible; however, the chosen features should hint at the startup’s further development plans.
+The idea, however, is to make an MVP as lean as possible; however, the chosen features should hint at the startup's further development plans.
 The investors liked the current MVPs that addressed present challenges but noted that the best solutions also had the potential to be developed into a full solution in the future.
 If the MVP can demonstrate how extra capabilities or markets may be integrated post-release, then investors are assured that the product will expand as the consumer base expands.
-For investors in startups, the aspect of scalability takes on extra importance as they attempt to identify product models that will yield them steady profit.
-Future expansion potential of a scalable MVP shows that the startup team has thought beyond the growth of the business and the product it offers, hence proving that the business is an investment, not just a quick fix of a product.
-The better a startup can define the limits of its growth, the more investors it is likely to attract to its venture.

 User Feedback and Iteration

 The inherent involvement of a user and consistent enhancement of an MVP enhance the perception of the investor about its customer-centric focus and change orientation.
 Incremental development also proves that the startup relies on the market requirements and makes the product more useful and valuable.
-One wants to have startups that adapt early with regard to market pressures since this is a good sign of viability.
-This shows that the startup is on track when it comes to the MVP and any positive progress as well as good feedback regarding the same is perfect in helping the startup in search for the best product-market fit hence being a boost to its credibility and hence the startup gains a competitive advantage over the other players in the market.

 Clear Roadmap

 Basically, investors search for the plan of development also when considering MVP among all the important aspects.
 While most investors are interested in the MVP which sets the stage, they also want to know how the product is going to develop as new capital is raised.
 An outline of how new feature requirements would be identified in the future and implemented provides investors with confidence that the limited resources available to the company would be utilized judiciously to grow the product.
-Holding a plan that shows what follows in terms of the product evolution and what is expected to be achieved is very helpful for investors to see how more money will be channeled to create future growth.
-In addition, it ensures a clear vision regarding the development of the startup, where the problems can be defined accordingly so that investors learn how to better invest in the startup.
-It is evident from the evaluations on the analysis of business plans that startups are more likely to secure financial backing if they have a workable plan that is still somewhat adaptive and bends towards displaying the understanding of the founders of the company’s current requirements and the visions they have 10 years in the future.

 Strong Team and Execution

 However, in addition to the concept of the MVP-minimum viable product, investors are also involved in the team behind the product.
 When cultivated by a team that has vision and experience in the field and is capable of delivering formidable execution, it highly enhances investor confidence.
-This is an important factor because investors want to be assured that the team of people running the business is capable of delivering on their plan that the team is comprised of people with the necessary skills that will enable it to grow and expand the product as the business evolves.
-Having put in place all the essential needs in a startup, a capable team proves it has taken the right steps towards its success thus making it more attractive for investment compared to having an MVP.

 Steps to Develop an MVP that Appeals to Investors

 Building an MVP that will effectively capture the attention of startup investors can be a complex process.
-A type of innovation that is beneficial for startups to focus is the ‘Moments of Truth or Customer Needs Solved’ approach but the proposition should also need to signal growth and scalability.
-Here are the basics on how an MVP can be created to not only be user friendly, but investor-friendly, and hopefully lead to startup financing.
+A type of innovation that is beneficial for startups to focus is the 'Moments of Truth or Customer Needs Solved' approach but the proposition should also need to signal growth and scalability.

 Identify the Core Problem

 First, you should consider what is the single biggest pain point your target audience has and what should your MVP solve.
 Entrepreneurs are seeking to back companies that solve a problem in a straightforward manner.
 Ideally, your MVP should indicate how your product addresses this problem directly to the user to enhance its usage from the onset.
-When pitching an idea to investors, it is easy to sell an MVP when you have clearly outlined the problem and how the idea solves it.

 Focus on Essential Features

 In the early stages of design, a MVP should be created without having too many features.
 On the contrary, one should focus on the set of minimum requirements for which clients should be ready to pay.
 Optimizing an MVP maintains low development costs and demonstrates the logical resource allocation that is the key to fundraising for product development.
-By keeping things simple and keeping your eye on the fundamental operations, investors get to see that, despite their likely limited capital – your startup can deliver what’s required.

 Test with Early Users

-After developing your MVP the product should be tested by early adopters of the solution in order to ensure it meets the users’ needs.
+After developing your MVP the product should be tested by early adopters of the solution in order to ensure it meets the users' needs.
 This step of user testing is very valuable not only for getting feedback and making changes to the product but also for getting data for a market that could be used later in front of investors.
 The retention rates, participating willingness, interaction rates, and conversion rates are important indicators when presenting your MVP to investors.
-Word of mouth and stable user interactions create confidence from investors that your product is capable of surviving in the market.

 Iterate Based on Feedback

 As a result, when getting user feedback be ready to make modifications and enhancements to your MVP.
 It is very important for investors to have exemplary tolerance in case a startup have to transform from one kind of specialization to another.
 To be able to prove to the clients that you are capable of being receptive to their input and making changes quickly is proof that the team developing the interface is knowledgeable about the needs of customers and is adaptive to change.
-To sum up, investors will be more likely to fund the startups that are enhancing their products by reacting to real-life circumstances in contradiction to the startups that are sticking to their first ideas.

 Present Compelling Metrics